Longview ISD Lamplighter Awards set to return after 2020 cancellation

 The Longview ISD Foundation’s annual fundraising educator tribute event, the Lamplighter Awards, is set to return after being canceled in 2020 because of COVID-19.

 The ceremony is scheduled at 6:30 p.m.
 April 22 in Lobo Coliseum on the Longview High School campus.
-T. Blanco’s will cater and serve dinner, and honorees and guests following COVID-19 safety protocols throughout the event, according to the foundation.
+T. Blanco’s will cater and serve dinner, and honorees and guests will follow COVID-19 safety protocols throughout the event, according to the foundation.

 “The Longview ISD Foundation believes that the Longview Independent School District delivers excellence to its students, and excellence is achieved because of the dedicated, nurturing people who touch the lives of students every day,” the foundation said in a statement.
 “To celebrate the 21st anniversary of this event, the foundation asked students in kindergarten, fifth, eighth and 12th grades to remember a special educator who holds a magical place in their hearts and minds because he or she exhibits one of the 20 characteristics former student Lamplighter honorees said educators should possess.
 Students then wrote essays about their special educators.